-Rebrandt developed a promotion team for organic cotton for Goede Waar & Co.
-5 Girls in body warmers filled with about 500 printed clothespins adorned the street and handed out flyers in the form of a T-shirt with the printed clothespin attached to it.
+A promotion team dressed in body warmers with 500 printed clothespins adorned the street and handed out flyers in the form of a t-shirt with the physical printed clip.

 The level of irritation is usually high among promotional teams on the street, which is why bureau gras developed an attractive 'pink jacket' with about 500 pins on each jacket.
 This gave the promotion team a theatrical appearance and the level of irritation made way for great curiosity among the shopping public.
 With this approach, bureau gras realized no fewer than 60 free articles in newspapers and magazines, from Telegraaf to countless fashion magazines.

 Free Spekuk villas

 At the Second Home fair in Ghent, Balinova handed out villas to the visitors of the fair.
 The villas, made of Balinese Spekuk, symbolize the typical Bali feeling.
 By handing out this 'gadget', the stand workers could easily make contact with the public at the fair.
 Balinova builds villas in the most beautiful locations in North Bali.
 Completely according to your own insight and wishes.